Distracted Driving Accidents in Allentown

 What Do Insurance Companies Do to Fight Distracted Driving Claims?

 Insurance firms have devised innovative ways to fight claims of distracted driving.
-They commonly say that people use their devices before or after accidents instead of during essential times, or that using them hands-free isn’t a distraction.
-Some insurance companies even engage their digital experts to question how phone records are read or say that using a device for a short time couldn’t have caused the disaster.
+They commonly say that people use their devices before or after accidents, not during essential times, or that using them hands-free isn’t a distraction.
+Some insurance companies even engage their digital experts to question how phone records are analyzed or to argue that using a device for a short time couldn’t have caused the disaster.

 Munley Law fights these strategies by using accurate timeframes to show that a distraction occurred during the collision.
-We also prepare for insurance company challenges by working with qualified specialists who can explain how different sorts of gadget use affect driving, even when it’s only for a short time.
+We also prepare for insurance company challenges by working with qualified specialists who can explain how different types of gadget use affect driving, even for short periods.

 Since these cases of inattentive driving are so complicated, they require lawyers with specific skills.
 General automobile accident lawyers generally don’t have the time or money to fight these technical issues, which can lead to lower payouts or losing cases even when there is clear proof of negligence.